Musculoskeletal Imaging and Intervention

 Fellowship

-The Musculoskeletal Imaging and Interventional Fellowship is a non-ACGME program, requiring a 1 year commitment.
+The Musculoskeletal (MSK) Radiology Fellowship is a non-ACGME program, requiring a 1 year commitment.
 Candidates must be Board Certified or Board Eligible radiologists and eligible for an unrestricted Oregon state medical license prior to beginning the fellowship.
 Candidates for fellowship are selected through the Musculoskeletal Fellowship Match.
 You can get additional information about the match and registration from the above link to the Society of Skeletal Radiology website.

-The MSK section is composed of four full-time faculty members and two fellows.
-Meet the MSK radiologist team.
+The MSK section is composed of seven full-time faculty members and two fellows.
+Meet the team!

 OHSU, Oregon’s only academic health center, is home to multiple state of the art CT and MRI scanners; the vast majority of joint imaging is performed on 3T scanners.
 The program has two fellowship positions and offers a comprehensive education in all facets of musculoskeletal radiology.
 The fellowship aims to produce well-rounded musculoskeletal radiologists in a collegial environment who are expert diagnosticians and interventionalists.
 These aims are achieved through a combination of teaching, clinical work and ample opportunities for research including protected academic/meeting time.